waditya/Music-Station/README.md

 User can select instruments of his choice and fill the information on next page.
 When the information is complete, user can proceed to buy the instrument.

-Technologies used are: HTML5, CSS3, Bootstrap, AngularJS, jQuery, AJAX, JavaScript.
+Technologies used are: HTML5, CSS3, Bootstrap, AngularJS, jQuery, AJAX, JavaScript...